Financial Stewardship

 Budget Update: Hopeful News…

 Last school year, we faced a $15 million budget shortfall over two years, which led to $7 million in cuts during our June budget process.
 Over the summer, we received promising news that could help prevent further reductions.
 Governor Kotek's proposed "reset" to Oregon's school funding system could add $515 million for 2025-2027, potentially addressing rising costs and allowing MSD to remain status quo for now.
 However, this plan still requires legislative approval.
 Advocating for sustainable school funding is crucial, and we are gauging if there is interest in forming a parent/citizen team to support this effort.
-If you’re interested, please click here.
+If you’re interested in a parent/citizen team, please click here.

 June 21, 2024